mattermost/mattermost-test-management/data/test-cases/ticket-coverage/MM-T28.md

 **Step 1**

 1. Find a channel with no messages that day.
-Call it ChannelA
+Call it Channel A
-2. Switch away from ChannelA
+2. Switch away from Channel A
-3. Use a secondary account to post enough messages in ChannelA that it fills up your screen
+3. Use a secondary account to post enough messages in Channel A that it fills up your screen
-4. Use a primary account to view ChannelA
+4. Use a primary account to view Channel A

 **Test Data**